 Eaton Motor-protective circuit-breaker PKZM01

-Only 3 pieces in stock at supplier
+Only 4 pieces in stock at supplier

 Product details

 The PKZM01 motor protection switch from Eaton is a reliable and powerful device specifically designed to protect electric motors.
 With a rated current of 25 to 32 A and a rated operating voltage of up to 690 V, this switch is ideal for use in industrial applications.
 The PKZM01 is equipped with a thermal-magnetic trip mechanism that provides both overload and short-circuit protection.
-The phase failure sensitivity function ensures that the motor is immediately shut down in the event of a phase failure to prevent damage.
+The phase failure sensitive function ensures that the motor is immediately shut down in the event of a phase failure to prevent damage.
 The device can be mounted using either screw or snap-on installation, allowing for flexible installation options.
 With an IP20 protection rating, the switch is suitable for use in dry indoor environments.
 The PKZM01 is a proven product that meets the requirements of the IEC/EN60947 standards, ensuring high safety and reliability.

 - Adjustable overload and instantaneous short-circuit trip